kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

 * Pod Resizing: Dynamically resizing individual Pod resource requests and limits (covered independently by KEP-1287).

 * Node Capacity Overcommit: Configuring the Kubelet to report a logical capacity to the API Server that exceeds the raw, physical underlying hardware capacity (e.g., reporting 48Gi on a 32Gi machine relying on swap).
-For Alpha, logical capacity is strictly bounded by physical reality to preserve Eviction Manager stability.
+For the Alpha phase, `ConfiguredCapacity` is strictly bounded by physical reality (CPU and Memory).
+This will be explored in Future Work.

+* Admission Webhook on Node.Spec: This KEP does not introduce a new admission webhook specifically for capacity changes.
+Standard Kubernetes `ValidatingWebhookConfiguration` and `MutatingWebhookConfiguration` can be deployed by cluster administrators to intercept mutations to `Node.Spec.ConfiguredCapacity` without any KEP-specific mechanism.

 ## Proposal

 This KEP introduces a declarative, event-driven reconciliation architecture to handle native resource reconfiguration safely.
 To align with Kubernetes core principles, the reconciliation is decoupled into three distinct phases:

-    Baseline API Validation: Establishing formal support and upstream testing for mutating a Node object's capacity dynamically.
+1. Baseline API Validation: Establishing formal support and upstream testing for mutating a Node object's capacity dynamically.

-    Declarative Reconciliation: Updating the Kubelet to gracefully handle discrepancies between its internal hardware cache and the API Server's Node.Status.
+2. Declarative Reconciliation: Updating the Kubelet to gracefully handle discrepancies between `Node.Spec.ConfiguredCapacity` (the desired logical capacity declared via the API) and the physical hardware bounds reported by cAdvisor. `Node.Status.Capacity` is the **output** of this reconciliation — it is written by the Kubelet after validation, not used as an input.

-    Metrics-Based Trigger: Implementing an automated cAdvisor trigger that updates the Node.Status when hardware changes, kicking off the declarative reconciliation loop.
+3. Metrics-Based Trigger: Implementing an automated cAdvisor hardware-drift trigger that fires the reconciliation loop when physical capacity changes.
+The loop re-validates `Node.Spec.ConfiguredCapacity` against the new physical bounds and, only upon successful validation, writes the resolved capacity to `Node.Status`.

 By reacting to the difference between what the API states and what the Kubelet knows, the system natively supports webhook admission control, external declarative triggers, and graceful Kubelet restarts across resized hardware.